vtex/shoreline/components/popover/README.md

 ### With arrow

-If you want your popover to have an arrow, you can pass it to the tooltip as a prop.
+If you want your popover to have an arrow, you can pass it to the popover as a prop.
 On the following example, it's shown how you can use the Reakit [Reakit PopoverArrow](https://reakit.io/docs/popover/#popoverarrow) with the popover, but you can design any arrow you want.
-The popover state is passed to the arrow, so you can access the placement and visibility of the tooltip.
+The popover state is passed to the arrow, so you can access the placement and visibility of the popover.

 ## 🎨 Theming